zclj/test.check.insights/README.md

 `quick-check` will show the evaluated coverage (where [`check-coverage`](#check-coverage) will fail the test if coverage are not met).
 See [below](#check-coverage) for the meaning of `:sufficiently-covered?` and `:insufficiently-covered?`.

-The result can be humanized, which show the coverage statistics as percentages and includes a list of the failed criterions :
+The result can be humanized, which show the coverage statistics as percentages and includes a list of the failed criterion :

 ```clj
 (tci/humanize-report (tci/quick-check 10 property-with-coverage :seed 1))